My family Christmas this year was successfully, 99% vegan (my ‘rents used nonvegan dressing on their salad and my mom made nonvegan cookies)!

 At least my brother brought chai muffins from VegWeb for breakfast:

-I also made haluski from Vegan on the Cheap.
-I won that cookbook from Robin Robertson’s giveaway on her blog during MoFo, and I’m sure glad I did because my mom and I have both used it with much success!
-I even bought another of Robin’s books, Fresh from the Vegetarian Slow Cooker, for my mom for Christmas and she’s liking it so far.
-But I digress.
-Here’s some haluski on a plate with some lasagne!
+I also made haluski from Vegan on the Cheap, which I won during MoFo and is quickly becoming a favorite in our house.
+I bought another of Robin’s books, Fresh from the Vegetarian Slow Cooker, for my mom for Christmas and she’s liking it so far.
+But I digress—here’s some haluski on a plate with some lasagna!

 Since the steamer kept turning itself off and everyone was getting impatient (though I ended up putting out some hummus, veggies, pretzels and nuts for the fam to snack on), most of the tamales came out underdone but there were about 2 or 3 that came out perfectly.